top of page

 Low Budget Skeg Repair

-Now, it still looks rough and next time I figure I will use an old credit card or another thinner plastic device to apply the JB Weld with, but even with it not sanded in this state, it filled in the majority of those chunks and was much smoother than before.
+Now, it still looks rough, and next time, I figure I will use an old credit card or another thinner plastic device to apply the JB Weld with, but even with it not sanded in this state, it filled in the majority of those chunks and was much smoother than before.

-Definitely something to consider adding to your clean-up checklist if you have her up for sale! 😀
+Something to consider adding to your clean-up checklist if you have her up for sale! 😀

 Materials List